IBMDeveloperUK/Containers-101/1_Create_view_pull_images/README.md

 ## Build your image

 To create an image from your Dockerfile first open up the appropriate application.
 If running Docker-CE for Windows/Mac, ensure that Docker is running in your task bar and open up the `Terminal` application if on Mac or the `Command Prompt` application on Windows.
 Otherwise, if running Docker Toolbox on Windows, open up the `Docker QuickStart shell`.
 You will be using this shell environment for the duration of the workshop.
-To create the image, run:**:
+To create the image, run:

 `docker build -t mynginx:latest .`